Swimming for Mental Health

 After taking almost 11 years off from swimming – I returned to the pool in June 2022 to improve my mental and physical health after what was a mentally exhausting couple of years for many people.
 Although it was hard at first, the three-mornings-a-week swims at my local YMCA helped me reach a place of clarity that had been missing for several years.
 My motivation returned and a feeling of mental wellness and fulfillment settled over me.
 This journey back to wellness began after two losses in my life: the passing away of my grandpa (and swim coach) who greatly impacted my life and the loss of a friend to suicide.
 Realizing that life is short and feeling a need to rediscover my identity and get my own mental health in check, I took to the pool.

+This year we aim to start the swim August 9th 2024 and continue raising money for CAMH Foundation.
 It will be an incredible personal feat made even more meaningful due to its potential positive impact on others suffering in silence with similar issues around them.

 TSN Feature from Jason’s 2011 Lake Huron crossing.